AloneSpace/alonespace/README.md

 <h2>💼 Work experiece (3-year experience on Full stack developer)</h2>

+- Full Stack Developer (Freelance) @ <a href="https://plaintechlab.com/">Plaintech Lab</a>    |   **(July 2023 - Now)**
+  - Reviewing business/functional requirements and transalate to technical application
+  - Apply technology that our team chooses to use. to be applied to the work system
+  - Delivering valuable advice, guidance and thought client how to use of this technology.

 - Software Engineer (Intern) @ <a href="https://www.agoda.com">Agoda</a>    |   **(January 2023 - July 2023)**
   - Develop top-notch and/or enhance finance payout processing in Agoda
   - Use state-of-the-art languages like Scala and C#, Data technologies like Kafka and Spark, and Agile development practices
   - Employ state-of-the-art CI/CD and testing techniques in order to make sure everything works without any downtime

-- Team lead freelance developer @ <a href="https://plaintechlab.com/">Plaintech Lab</a>    |   **(June 2022 - January 2023)**
-  - Reviewing business/functional requirements and transalate to technical application
-  - Apply technology that our team chooses to use. to be applied to the work system
-  - Delivering valuable advice, guidance and thought client how to use of this technology.

 - Full Stack Developer (Freelance) @ <a href="https://fastwork.co/user/alonespace">Fastwork</a>    |   **(June 2020 - January 2023)**
   - Develops web apps from scratch (XD, Figma) to build production using Nuxt.js, Express.js and delivered to customer